 Based on the previous example, it’s obvious that the grind of your coffee can make a huge difference.

 If you try to compare the two methods by keeping all the other aspects equal, you’ll only change the grind size.

 In the French Press method, you need to pass the coffee through a plunger with a filter.
 However, you need to make sure that your coffee is coarse enough to not pass through the filter – Are unbleached coffee filters better?

 In other words, if you want to have fewer coffee beans while making your coffee, you need to grind the beans as fine as possible.
-However you should keep in mind that finer grinds tend to pass through coffee filters easier – Blade vs burr coffee grinder – Which one to use!
+However, you should keep in mind that finer grinds tend to pass through coffee filters easier – Blade vs burr coffee grinder – Which one to use!